OBIWOW/scripts/README.md

 * `schedule_columns.yaml` --> Column names in the schedule export.
 * `yearly_config.yaml` --> Variables that change each year, like the name of the events, the registration links, etc. This file should not be commited to the repository as it can contain sensitive information.
 Only the yearly_config.yaml.EXAMPLE should be commited.

-Except for `rooms.yaml`, you must not change the name the keys in the configuration files, only the values.
+Except for `rooms.yaml`, you must not change the keys in the configuration files, only the values.

 For the `rooms.yaml` file, you can add or remove rooms, but the structure must be the same.

 ### Files needed and generated

 Input:
-* `survey_results` --> Exported files of the nettskjema with the proposals
+* `submission.csv` --> Exported files of the nettskjema with the proposals
-* `submission_title.csv`--> two column csv file with only nettskjema submission ID and workshop Title (Not used in the script, but useful for manual checks)
-  * Sometimes folks resubmit their proposal, or proposals get withdrawn.
-* `schedule` --> Export values of the schedule Google Sheet
+* `schedule.csv` --> Export values of the schedule Google Sheet
 * `footer.html` --> Footer display at the bottom of the schedule table

 Output:
-* `html` --> HTML file for adding to the website
+* `workshop_content.html` --> HTML file for adding to the website
-* `schedule_json` --> JSON file with schedule
+* `schedule_.son` --> JSON file with schedule
 * Folder `ical` with calendar files to be added to Vortex

 Example nettskjema: [2023 call for proposals](https://nettskjema.no/user/form/355618/view)